Looking for more information on a specific positive psychology topic?

 The How of Happiness (A positive psychology blog by Dr. Sonja Lyubomirsky)

-Author Sonja Lyubomirski’s blog covers the science behind what is potentially the most popular positive psychology topic—happiness—from a scientific perspective.
+Author Sonja Lyubomirsky’s blog covers the science behind what is potentially the most popular positive psychology topic—happiness—from a scientific perspective.
 She is a Templeton Positive Psychology Prize winner and Professor of Psychology at the University of California, Riverside.

 Do you know of any other great positive psychology websites?
 Please don’t hesitate to let us know your suggestions or leave your tips in the comments.
-We will be updating this regularly.